dlang-community/D-Scanner/README.md

 The "--styleCheck" or "-S" option runs some basic static analysis checks against the given source files.

+#### Skip style checks in the tests
+Static checks in the unit tests can produce irrelevant warnings.
+For example, it's legit to declare a variable that's not used if the goal is to verify that a templatized function can be instantiated by inference of the type of this variable.
+To avoid these cases, it's possible to pass the "--skipTests" option.

 #### Configuration
 By default all checks are enabled.
 Individual checks can be enabled or disabled by using a configuration file.
 Running ```dscanner --defaultConfig``` will generate a default configuration file and print the file's location.
 The "--config" option will allow you to specify the path to a configuration file if you do not want to use the one created by the "--defaultConfig" option.

+For each check, three values are possible:
+* `"disabled"`: the check is not performed.
+* `"enabled"`: the check is performed.
+* `"skip-unittest"`: the check is performed but not in the unit tests.

+Any other value deactivates a check.

+Note that the "--skipTests" option is the equivalent of changing each `"enabled"` check by a `"skip-unittest"` check.

 #### Implemented checks
 * Old alias syntax (i.e "alias a b;" should be replaced with "alias b = a;").